Atoms and Isotopes

 Ions and Molecules

 When atoms chemically bond, they form compounds.
-The smallest unit of a compound with all the properties of that compound is a molecule.
+The smallest unit of a compound is a molecule.
 When two or more atoms share electrons to form a chemical bond, they form a molecule.
 The molecular mass is the sum of the masses of all the atoms in the molecule.

 The joining of ions to make molecules is chemical bonding.
 There are three main types of chemical bonds.
 Ionic bonds occur when electrons are transferred between atoms.
-Covalent bonds occur when an atom shares one or more electrons with another atom.
+Covalent bonds occur when an atom shares electrons with another atom.
 The sharing of electrons is not always evenly distributed within a molecule.
-If one atom has the electrons more often than another atom in the molecule, it has a positive and a negative side.
-It is a polar molecule because it acts a little bit as if it had poles, like a magnet.
+If one atom has electrons more often than another atom in the molecule, it has a positive and a negative side.
+It is a polar molecule because it acts a little bit like the polarity of a magnet.
 Finally, hydrogen bonds are weak intermolecular bonds that form when the positive side of one polar molecule is attracted to another polar molecule’s negative side.

 Minerals are categorized based on their chemical composition.
 Owing to similarities in composition, minerals within the same group may have similar characteristics.
-Geologists have a precise definition of minerals.
+Therefore, geologists have a precise definition of minerals.
 A material is characterized as a mineral if it meets all the following traits: